iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Bregman Divergence.md

 #### **The Legendre Type**

-If we apply the Bregman distance to the $\omega$ function of Legendre Type, it will enjoy many favorable properties that make the math easier to analyze.
+If we apply the Bregman distance to the $\omega$ function of Legendre Type, it will enjoy favorable properties.
-In the context of convex analysis, a function of Legendre type has a gradient mapping that is one-to-one, satisfying $(\nabla f)^{-1} = \nabla f^\star$, providing us with a crucial link to the dual of the problem.
+In the context of convex analysis, a function of Legendre type has a gradient mapping that is one-to-one, satisfying $(\nabla f)^{-1} = \nabla f^\star$, giving us way to invert do inversion.
 See more about the Legendre Type function in the prerequisite listed at the start of the file.

-#### **Assumption**
-> Let's assume that the Bregman distance we use, is always applied to a function $\omega$ such that it's a Legendre Type.

 **Remarks**